NoxOrg/Nox/readme.md

 ## Release

 Just Create a release in GitHub, tag it properly, and that is all.
 In the future we want to automate this process.

-# Nox Solution

-**Until we automate this process** whenever you change the Nox Solution you need: to run the test in > **NoxSolutionSchemaGenerate**.
-This test will generate the new schema files that needs to be also added to the commit.
-The CI pipeline will publish the new schemas.